Alaya Furniturewala: Career

-Alaya made her film debut with Nitin Kakkar's Jawaani Jaaneman (2020), a family comedy-drama, in which she played a 21-year-old girl claiming a 40-year-old person who has a hatred for marriages, to be her father.
-The film received mixed reviews from critics.
+Alaya made her film debut with Nitin Kakkar's Jawaani Jaaneman (2020), a family comedy-drama, in which she played a pregnant 21-year-old girl who uncovers the identity of her father.
 Bollywood Hungama noted, "Alaya makes an excellent debut and puts up a confident act.
-She looks gorgeous and is the only actor who moves viewers to an extent."
-While India Today mentioned "Alaya will steal your heart.
+She looks gorgeous and is the only actor who moves viewers to an extent".
+While Vibha Maru of India Today mentioned "Alaya will steal your heart.
 She is just a natural in front of the camera."
-She won the Filmfare Award for Best Female Debut for her performance.
+She earned the Filmfare Award for Best Female Debut for her performance.